A Brief History of Franklin & Bellingham Rail Trail

 Penn Central ran passenger trains to the current day Franklin-Dean College station through the early 1970s; but it was expensive to keep passenger trains running on schedule, especially with ridership at low ebb.
 Gasoline was cheap, and almost everyone had a car.
 There was no need- it seemed- to keep the trains running.
 Passenger service had ended beyond Franklin, and the Midland Division had been largely abandoned.

 Then, in 1976, Penn Central went out of business.
 Worried that all the large railroads on the east coast would die out, the federal government combined Penn Central and other dying railroads to keep passenger and freight services going.
 The new company was known as Consolidated Rail or Conrail.
 But this merger came too little, too late to save the old Midland Division.
 What was left of the old dairy and passenger route was finally abandoned and ceded to the Mass Department of Environmental Management in 1984.
-The below DCR sign can be found at the head of the (SNETT) Southern New England Trunkline Trail on Grove St. in Franklin MA.
+Today, the Southern New England Trunkline Trail (SNETT) is managed by the Massachusetts Department of Conservation & Recreation, with a trailhead on Grove Street in Franklin.